 The yellow arrow points to the fusible link.

-A popular modification is to replace the fusible link with a modern automotive ATC blade fuse and fuseholder.
+A popular modification is to replace the fusible link with a modern automotive ATC or ATO blade fuse and fuseholder.
 Several variations of this basic idea exist; my implementation is described below.

 An ATC blade fuse, waterproof high current fuseholder, ring wire terminals,